 Make at least one improvement [every day] that makes Zappos better.
-It sounds daunting, [a task that definitely will not help to relieve stress or relax,] but remember improvements don’t have to be dramatic.
+It sounds daunting, but remember improvements don’t have to be dramatic.
 Think about what it means to improve just 1% per day and build upon that every single day.
 Doing so has a dramatic effect and will make us 37x better, not 365% (3.65x) better at the end of the year.
 Wake up every day and ask yourself not only what is the 1% improvement I can change to make Zappos better, but also what is the 1% improvement I can change to make myself better personally and professionally — because we, Zappos, can’t grow unless we as individual people grow too.

 Imagine yourself making 1% changes every day that compounds and will make you and Zappos 37x better by the end of the year.
 Imagine if every employee at Zappos was doing the same.
 Imagine how much better you, Zappos and the world will be next year.

 At first glance it’s inspiring.
 At second glace it’s poppycock.
 At third glance you wonder how it’s possible for someone to use the word “Zappos” so frequently.

 Being 37x more productive is impossible, and I’ll show you why.
 But along the way it will become clear how becoming 2-3x more productive might be within reach.

 His math isn’t the problem per se.
 It’s true that if you improve 1% each day over the previous day, that’s a 1% compounding rate.
 My question is: Is it possible to increase your daily productivity by an entire percent every day?